-Government Unable To Track Hundreds Of Parents Who Were Separated From Their Children
+Government Unable To Track Hundreds Of Parents It Separated From Their Children

 The Trump administration has told a federal judge that it has reunited more than 1,000 parents with their children after the families were separated at the U.S.-Mexico border, but it has lost track of hundreds more parents.